 Combining this bar format with the pizza by the slice, Stefano Callegari invented the Trapizzino, a sort of tramezzino made with pizza dough.
 For the filling, there is no shortage of Roman specialties.

-Young professionals, tourists, passers-by, everyone loves the trapizzino, and in Rome has quickly become one of the favorite street food bites.
-So much that after opening the first place in the traditional Testaccio neighborhood, Callegari opened several other trapizzino eateries including Rome’s Travestere, Ponte Milvio and Mercato Centrale in Termini station.
+Young professionals, tourists, passers-by, everyone loves Trapizzino, and in Rome, it has quickly become one of the favorite street food bites.
+So much that after opening the first place in the traditional Testaccio neighborhood, Callegari opened several other eateries including Rome’s Travestere, Ponte Milvio and Mercato Centrale in Termini station.

 READ MORE: In the city for the first time and not sure what to do?
 Check out our guide to the top things to do in Rome.